-Most popular today
+Most popular articles

 Recently I wrote an article about writing modern webapps with Spring Data REST and AngularJS.
 It’s not that hard to write, but it can be done even easier with Spring Boot as pointed out in the comments by Greg Turnquist.
 I already planned on trying out Spring Boot after some amazing articles about Spring Boot […]